jjjaaackkk/rassilkaapi/README.md

 # Rassilka API

 Hello to my test project!
-This is test Django/DRF project using Celery
+This is a test Django/DRF project using Celery

 ## REQUIREMENTS